hail2u/html-best-practices/README.md

 ### Start with DOCTYPE

-`DOCTYPE` is needed for activating standard mode.
+`DOCTYPE` is required for activating standard mode.

 Bad: